MicrosoftDocs/azure-dev-docs/articles/java/ee/liberty-on-aro.md

   - Select **Certificates & secrets**.
   - Select **Client secrets** -> **New client secret**.
   - Provide a description of the secret, and a duration.
 When done, select **Add**.
-  - After saving the client secret, the value of the client secret is displayed.
+  - After the client secret is added, the value of the client secret is displayed.
 Copy this value because you won't be able to retrieve the key later.

 You've created your Azure AD application, service principal and client secret.